Cry of Silence

 "Cry of Silence" is an episode of the original Outer Limits.
-It first aired on 24 October 1964, during the second season.
+It first aired on October 24, 1964, during the second season.
+Directed by Charles Haas, it was written by Robert C. Dennis based on a story by Louis Charbonneau.
+The episode was originally titled "Mind Over Matter".

 Opening narration

 "In the not-distant future, the sound of Man will invade those unknown depths of space which as yet we cannot even imagine.
 In his own world there are no places left beyond the reach of his voice.
 His neighbor is no longer just next door, but anywhere at the end of a wire.
 And it all began when prehistoric man discovered the art of communication..."